manwar/theweeklychallenge/content/blog/perl-weekly-challenge-161.md

     Pangram which contains only abecedarian words (see challenge 1) Pangram such that each word "solves" exactly one new letter.
 For example, such a pangram might begin with (newly solved letters in bold): a ah hi hid die ice tea ...
-        What is the longest possible anagram generated with this method?
+        What is the longest possible pangram generated with this method?
 (All solutions will contain 26 words, so focus on the letter count.)
     Pangrams that have the weirdest (PG-13) Google image search results Anything interesting goes!